A complete project application consists of the components listed below.

 - Other Resources and Budget

-► A brief letter of endorsement from the department chair or program director sent separately via email to Kate Stanton, Interim Director of the McGraw Center for Teaching and Learning.
+► A brief letter of endorsement from the department chair or program director sent separately via email to Kate Stanton, Director of the McGraw Center for Teaching and Learning.

 ► The online application supports the uploading of external documents and files.
 For self-produced open online courses, we may request a sample recorded video lecture and plans for the online course site.